keotl/jivago/docs/quickstart/index.rst

 If a constructor is declared, it is used when deserializing.
 Otherwise, each attribute is set using ``__setattr__``.

+See `Serialization`_ for more details.

+.. _Serialization: ../serialization/index.html

 Dependency Injection
 ----------------------